solonkonora/To-Do/README.md

 ![add new](./readme-assets/todo-add-new.png)

+### For Developers

+- To start both ends of the application, run

+    ```bash
+        # navigate into the front end and back end folders
+        # and run the following command for each end of the app
+        $ npm run dev # to start development server
+    ```

+---

 ## __Core Members__

 | [RashEdmundJR](https://github.com/rashjredmund) <br /> Lead developer & UI-UX developer     | [EwiJosepha](https://github.com/ewijosepha) <br /> Full stack developer       |